Nessa-v/Data-Analysis-projects/Gamification_in_Higher_Education/README.md

 b. similar to research, gamification DOES improve student engagement and IS potentially  effective in higher education.

-The project compares gamified and non-gamified courses, combines real user feedback, platform screenshots, and structured data analysis using Excel with Power Query.
+This project compares the effectiveness of the gamified and non-gamified courses, combines real user feedback, platform screenshots, and structured data analysis using Excel with Power Query.

 ---